graze/sprout/docs/groups.md

 ## Creating grouped seed data

-!!! note
-    Currently you must create the group/schema directory before running this.

 You can dump data from sprout into a grouped collection using the `--group=<group>` option on all of the commands

 ```bash